 Results 1–10 of 18 for "Children's Book"X related to "In the public interest--Are we really..."
-Refine Your Search Refine Your Search TopicChildren (14)Emotional health (6)Parenting (3)ADHD (2)Education (2) 10 more... [+] Teens (2)Anger (1)Autism (1)Bullying (1)Disability (1)Learning & memory (1)Personality (1)Post-traumatic Stress Disorder (1)Shyness (1)Sleep (1)Hide detailsDocument TypeChildren's BookXYear2014 (1)2013 (5)2012 (4)2011 (5)2010 (3)Author/ContributorMasson, Annick (2)Quinn, Patricia O. (2)Andrews, Beth (1)Arbona, Marion (1)Bansch, Helga (1) 21 more... [+] Callier, Marie-Isabelle (1)Craver, Marcella Marino (1)Glasser, Debbie (1)Gravel, Elise (1)Grossberg, Blythe (1)Hehenberger, Shelly (1)Janisch, Heinz (1)Kim, Young-Ah (1)Kirkland, Katherine (1)Lamia, Mary C. (1)Lemniscates, (1)Maitland, Theresa E. Laurie (1)Mangan, Tricia (1)Meens, Estelle (1)Moss, Wendy L. (1)Pinelli, Amerigo (1)Poulin, Andree (1)Robberecht, Thierry (1)Rubenstein, Lauren (1)Schenck, Emily (1)Shin, Ji-Soo (1)Hide details Results 1–10 of 18 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Some Days Are LonelyThis book is a poetic and sophisticated story about occasional loneliness, an emotion that kids (and adults) commonly feel growing up.Children's Book (April 2013)2.Chillax!: How Ernie Learns to Chill Out, Relax, and Take Charge of His AngerThis book for kids ages 8–13 presents information on anger and body signals and offers six strategies to keep calm and retrain their brains to be more content.Children's Book (August 2011)3.Why Are You So Scared?
-A Child's Book About Parents With PTSDThis book explains PTSD and its symptoms in nonthreatening, kid-friendly language, and is full of questions and exercises that kids and parents can work through together.Children's Book (August 2011)4.How to Feel Good: 20 Things Teens Can DoThis book provides interactive exercises and questions to help teens recognize and understand why they feel the way they do and to change hurtful thought patterns and habits.Children's Book (September 2011)5.Understanding Myself: A Kid's Guide to Intense Emotions and Strong FeelingsThis book will encourage kids to notice just what their emotions are telling them about themselves, their friends and family.Children's Book (November 2010)6.SilenceBeautifully illustrated and gently written, this book encourages children to stop, listen, and reflect on their experiences and the world around them.Children's Book (March 2012)7.Visiting FeelingsThrough purposeful and mindful exploration, this book harnesses a young child's innate capacity to fully experience the present moment and invites children to sense, explore, and befriend all of their feelings with acceptance and equanimity.Children's Book (September 2013)8.How Do You Doodle?
-Drawing My Feelings and EmotionsAs an alternative to written journaling, How Do You Doodle? is an interactive diary-doodle book for kids to scribble, doodle, and draw out their thoughts, emotions, and feelings.Children's Book (April 2013)9.Ready for Take-Off: Preparing Your Teen With ADHD or LD for CollegeThis book lays out a plan to keep students with ADHD or LD in college by first teaching parents to prepare their teen for take-off and their first solo flight away from the home.Children's Book (November 2010)10.New Kid, New Scene: A Guide to Moving and Switching SchoolsThis book gives kids the ins and outs of navigating new surroundings, making new friends (as well as staying in touch with old ones), and finding a place that feels like their own.Children's Book (September 2011) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 18 for "Children's Book"X related to "In the public interest--Are we really..."
+Refine Your Search Refine Your Search TopicChildren (15)Emotional health (6)Parenting (3)ADHD (2)Education (2) 9 more... [+] Teens (2)Anger (1)Bullying (1)Disability (1)Learning & memory (1)Personality (1)Post-traumatic Stress Disorder (1)Shyness (1)Sleep (1)Hide detailsDocument TypeChildren's BookXYear2014 (1)2013 (5)2012 (4)2011 (5)2010 (3)Author/ContributorMasson, Annick (2)Quinn, Patricia O. (2)Adinolfi, JoAnn (1)Andrews, Beth (1)Arbona, Marion (1) 23 more... [+] Bansch, Helga (1)Callier, Marie-Isabelle (1)Craver, Marcella Marino (1)Glasser, Debbie (1)Gravel, Elise (1)Hehenberger, Shelly (1)Janisch, Heinz (1)Kim, Young-Ah (1)Kirkland, Katherine (1)Lamia, Mary C. (1)Lemniscates, (1)Maitland, Theresa E. Laurie (1)Mangan, Tricia (1)Meens, Estelle (1)Moss, Wendy L. (1)Neimark, Jill (1)Pinelli, Amerigo (1)Poulin, Andree (1)Robberecht, Thierry (1)Rubenstein, Lauren (1)Schenck, Emily (1)Shin, Ji-Soo (1)Weiner, Marcella Bakur (1)Hide details Results 1–10 of 18 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Some Days Are LonelyThis book is a poetic and sophisticated story about occasional loneliness, an emotion that kids (and adults) commonly feel growing up.Children's Book (April 2013)2.Chillax!: How Ernie Learns to Chill Out, Relax, and Take Charge of His AngerThis book for kids ages 8–13 presents information on anger and body signals and offers six strategies to keep calm and retrain their brains to be more content.Children's Book (August 2011)3.Why Are You So Scared?
+A Child's Book About Parents With PTSDThis book explains PTSD and its symptoms in nonthreatening, kid-friendly language, and is full of questions and exercises that kids and parents can work through together.Children's Book (August 2011)4.How to Feel Good: 20 Things Teens Can DoThis book provides interactive exercises and questions to help teens recognize and understand why they feel the way they do and to change hurtful thought patterns and habits.Children's Book (September 2011)5.Understanding Myself: A Kid's Guide to Intense Emotions and Strong FeelingsThis book will encourage kids to notice just what their emotions are telling them about themselves, their friends and family.Children's Book (November 2010)6.Visiting FeelingsThrough purposeful and mindful exploration, this book harnesses a young child's innate capacity to fully experience the present moment and invites children to sense, explore, and befriend all of their feelings with acceptance and equanimity.Children's Book (September 2013)7.SilenceBeautifully illustrated and gently written, this book encourages children to stop, listen, and reflect on their experiences and the world around them.Children's Book (March 2012)8.How Do You Doodle?
+Drawing My Feelings and EmotionsAs an alternative to written journaling, How Do You Doodle? is an interactive diary-doodle book for kids to scribble, doodle, and draw out their thoughts, emotions, and feelings.Children's Book (April 2013)9.Boss No MoreIn this book, Lucas attempts to manage all playground activities and influence his friends and classmates to do what he wants, simply by bossing kids around, which leads to disagreement and conflict.Children's Book (March 2014)10.Ready for Take-Off: Preparing Your Teen With ADHD or LD for CollegeThis book lays out a plan to keep students with ADHD or LD in college by first teaching parents to prepare their teen for take-off and their first solo flight away from the home.Children's Book (November 2010) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 18 for "Children's Book"X related to "In the public interest--Are we really..."